 Carter Fiscal Court met in special session Friday morning to consider a proposal from BWH Security – an Ashland company that provides home incarceration services.

-“We will take care of the drug testing, perform weekly home searches and take on the responsibility of transporting the inmate from the detention center to home,” said Scott Ball, CEO of BWH Security.
+“We will take care of the drug testing, perform weekly home searches and take on the responsibility of transporting the inmate from the detention center to the home,” said Scott Ball, BWH Security's CEO.

 Currently, the county incurs costs of $35 a day for each county inmate lodged in the detention center.
-For home incarceration inmates, however, monitoring bracelets will cost the county only $5 per day and the released inmate will pick up the remainder of the cost, $25 per week.
+For home incarceration inmates, however, monitoring bracelets will only cost the county $5 per day and the released inmate will pick up the remainder of the cost, which is $25 per week.

 With the cost difference, the county stands to save $10,950 a year per inmate through the program.

 “This is really a win-win for the county.
-We can move out some of these county prisoners and fill the beds with federal inmates who bring in more money,” said Judge-Executive Charles Wallace.
+We can move out some of these county prisoners and fill the beds with federal inmates that bring in more money,” said Judge-Executive Charles Wallace.

 Joe Lewis can be reached at firstname.lastname@example.org or by telephone at 286-4201.